Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3_2-12/docs/scenarios/Ingestion.md

    .save()
 ```

-You can find more details about the client-throughput control feature and its configuration options here - see [Client throughput control](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/cosmos/azure-cosmos-spark_3-1_2-12/docs/scenarios/ThroughputControl.md)
+### Write strategies

+Different write strategies in the `spark.cosmos.write.strategy` configuration parameter can be used to determine what activity shoudl be processed for the records in the DataFrame "written" to Cosmos DB.

+- `ItemOverwrite` (the default write strategy): All items of the source DataFrame will be inserted or updated.
+If the Cosmos DB container contains a document with the same pk+id, it will be updated otherwise a new documented will be created.
+Existing documents will be replaced independent of when they have been last updated or if the content would actually change.
+- `ItemAppend`: For all items in the source DataFrame an attempt will be made to insert a  new document - if a document with the same pk+id exists already, the 409/Conflict response will be ignore and the existing document will not be modified.
+- `ItemOverwriteIfNotModified`:  If an etag value exists it will attempt to replace the document with etag pre-condition.
+If the document changed since being read into the source DataFrame - identified by precondition failure - the update is skipped and the document is not updated with the content of the data frame row.
+This write strategy can be used when it is important to not override changes made by a different job/application between the time when spark read the document from Cosmos DB.
+- `ItemDelete`: Will delete all documents with a pk+id as in the source DataFrame.
+This is the most robust option to bulk delete documents in Cosmos DB - deletes in Cosmos DB are having the same high RU charge as replacing a document - so deleting a large number of documents can be challenging - using this write strategy will allow to delete documents in bulk - and also use the client throughput control mechanism also used for bulk ingestion to limit the "RU budget" for this operations.
+- `ItemDeleteIfNotModified`: Same as `ItemDelete` - except that it will only delete documents when the etag value hasn't changed.
+This is helpful when trying to delete documents based on a query.
+You would read the result of the query into a source DataFrame - then "write" it to Cosmos DB with the `ItemDeleteIfNotModified` write strategy.
+Using the etag pre-condition check will avoid deleting documents that have been changed since running the query (because the updated document might not match the query filter conditions anymore)

 ### Retry policies and data validation

 All transient errors (Throttled requests, network timeouts, any recoverable service errors etc.) are retried automatically by the `cosmos.oltp` data source.
 Any non-transient errors - for example "400-Bad request" when the value of the "id" column is invalid - which would not be recoverable by retries, will result in the Spark job failing.

+#### Handling of 409/Conflict due to "unique key constraint policy"

 When your container has a "unique key constraint policy" any 409 "Conflict" (indicating violation of unique key constraint) handling will depend on the `spark.cosmos.write.strategy`.

-- For `ItemOverwrite` a 409 - Conflict due to unique key violation will result in an error - and the Spark hob will fail.
+- For `ItemOverwrite` a 409 - Conflict due to unique key violation will result in an error - and the Spark job will fail. *NOTE: Conflicts due to pk+id being identical to another document  won't even result in a 409 - because with Upsert the existing document would simply be updated.*
 - For `ItemAppend` like conflicts on pk+id any unique key policy constraint violation will be ignored.

 ## Preparation